 Biography

-Ellen Nolan is a lens-based artist, researcher and lecturer from London.
-Nolan’s practice explores hidden feminine histories, gender, experience and representation.
-Her current work uses innovative archival practice, re-enactment and performance photography to consider historical and cultural change, aligning new 1930’s Hollywood archival evidence and hidden history, with contemporary re-enactment to reframe our understanding of then and now.
+Ellen Nolan is a lens-based artist, researcher and academic living in London.
+Nolan’s practice explores hidden feminine histories, experience and representation.
+Her current work uses innovative archival practice, re-enactment and performance photography and film to consider historical and cultural change, aligning 1930’s Hollywood archival evidence and hidden history, with now.
+Nolan is a senior lecturer in photography at Ravensbourne University, London.
+And a PhD researcher at University of Westminster and member of the CREAM research group.

-Nolan has exhibited selected works in, The Photographers Gallery, Four Corners Gallery, The Arles Photography Festival, The Houses of Parliament (#209 Women), Open Eye Gallery, Liverpool and The National Portrait Gallery, London, where five of her works are held in their collection.
-Nolan has given academic papers on the Nita Harvey Archive at The Courtauld Institute, The Institute of Art History (Zageb), Chelsea College of Art & Design and London College of Communication.
+Nolan has exhibited selected works in, The Photographers Gallery (London), Four Corners Gallery (London), The Arles Photography Festival (France), MoMu (Fashion Museum Antwerp), Florence Biennale (Fashion/Cinema) (Italy), GRIMMUSEUM (Berlin), The Houses of Parliament (#209 Women) (London), ICA (London), Open Eye Gallery (Liverpool) and The National Portrait Gallery (London), where five of her works are held in their collection.
+Nolan has given academic papers on the Nita Harvey Archive at, The Courtauld Institute (London), The Institute of Art History (Zageb), Chelsea College of Art & Design and London College of Communication.